rasbt/LLMs-from-scratch/appendix-A/01_optional-python-setup-preferences/README.md

 ## 2. Create a new virtual environment

-After the installation was successfully completed, I recommend creating a new virtual environment called `dl-fundamentals`, which you can do by executing
+After the installation was successfully completed, I recommend creating a new virtual environment called `LLMs`, which you can do by executing

 ```bash
 conda create -n LLMs python=3.10